-By letter dated April 13, 2015, you petitioned the Federal Aviation Administration (FAA) on behalf of Envision Security dba Envision Aerials (hereinafter petitioner or operator) for an exemption.
-The petitioner requested to operate an unmanned aircraft system (UAS) to conduct aerial video and photography of client sites, construction sites, real estate, and landscape.
+By letter dated May 12, 2015, you petitioned the Federal Aviation Administration (FAA) for an exemption.
+The petitioner requested to operate an unmanned aircraft system (UAS) to conduct aerial video and photography.

 See Appendix A for the petition submitted to the FAA describing the proposed operations and the regulations that the petitioner seeks an exemption.